Sympathy, Not Solutions - An Empathetic Primer for D Styles

 There are few things more rewarding for a Dominant (D) style than figuring out some of the world's toughest challenges.
 They're often the go-to person when decisions need to be made and problems solved.
 They're always strategizing and looking at the big picture, preparing to forge ahead, beyond boundaries and barriers.

-But what happens when the D style meets a challenge that doesn't wish to be solved?
+But what happens when a problem arises that doesn't want to be solved—at least not right away?

-Solving the problem isn't always the best first option when dealing with human emotion.
+Solving the problem isn't always the best first step when emotions are involved.

 D styles are a behavioral minority in a world full of I, S, and C styles.
 Here are some tips on how to show empathy when working with other DISC styles: